AP Interview: Congo leader says nothing can prevent election

 In an interview with The Associated Press, President Joseph Kabila says it would be a “disaster” if people vote Sunday in two large communities in the Ebola outbreak zone, asserting that “a single person” could infect scores or hundreds of others.

-His comments Thursday evening contradict those of his own health officials, who have said precautions had been made in collaboration with electoral authorities so people could vote in the outbreak zone.
+His comments Thursday evening contradict those of his own health officials, who have said precautions had been made in collaboration with electoral authorities so people could vote.
 World Health Organization also has said precautions were in place, including tons of hand sanitizer and screening of all voters entering polling stations.

-Kabila, however, asserted that people could be infected as they use Congo’s voting machines, which require tapping on a touchscreen to select candidates.
+Kabila, however, claimed that people could be infected as they use Congo’s voting machines, which require tapping on a touchscreen to select candidates.
 A polling station could have 500 to 600 voters, and “this assumes that a lot of people will be contaminated,” he said.
-Health officials have said voters will be told to disinfect their hands before and after using the machines.
+Health officials have said voters will disinfect their hands before and after using the machines.
 Ebola, a hemorrhagic fever, is spread via infected bodily fluids.

 Most Read Nation & World Stories